synergy-design-system/synergy-design-system/.github/ISSUE_TEMPLATE/generic-docs.md

 **Description**:

 <!--
-Please describe what you want to change for the documentation.
+Please describe what documentation should be changed.
 -->

 **Rationale**: